Flipped Classroom Pros and Cons

 In the conventional classroom model, the only way for an educator to detect inaccurate concept applications and thinking errors is via testing.
 Tests directly impact the grades of a student, so there is no capability of proactively correcting these problems before it negatively affects the student.
 In a flipped classroom, the conversation dynamic lets teachers to detect and then correct these problems early on in the learning procedure.
 Student grades can improve generally over the course of a semester.

 With a flipped classroom is utilized, there is more time for learners to work on combined projects.
 There is also extra time for in-class debate.
 It generates an environment where a student is capable of taking charge of their own studying.
 They get to own the skills and information that get taken from the class.
 That procedure develops student character.

 Access to the curriculum for parents

 Any parent knows the trouble it takes to get access to the study materials being taught in a classroom.
-There is always concern in the parent/teacher relationship due to this uncertainty.
+There is always a concern in the parent/teacher relationship due to this uncertainty.
 Since the materials are available at all times and published online, parents can be actively involved in the educational quests of their kids.
-This lets parents to support the insights being marketed by the teacher.
+This lets parents support the insights being marketed by the teacher.